jteng2/CSE-403-RecipeCart/api_routes.md

 ### Example request
 `/search/recipes?terms=cheese+omelette` will perform a search with the terms "cheese" and "omelette".
 ### Response
 A 200 status code will be returned if the search was successful, even if no recipes matched with the search terms.
 A 400 status code will be returned if no search terms are given (ex. just `search/recipes`).
 The body will be in JSON.
+The response will also contain a message with some details about what happened when handling the request (i.e. what error occurred if any, etc.)
-### Example response
+### Example responses
 ```
 HTTP/1.1 200 OK
 ...